marigold-dev/training-dapp-shifumi/README.md

 Explanations :

-- `import "@ionic..."` : Default Ionic imports, nothing special here
+- `import "@ionic..."` : Default standard Ionic imports
 - `import ... from "@airgap/beacon-types" ... from "@taquito/beacon-wallet" ... from "@taquito/taquito"` : Require libraries to interact with the Tezos node and the wallet
 - `export class Action implements ActionCisor, ActionPaper, ActionStone {...}` : Representation of the ligo variant `Action` in Typescript, we will need it when passing arguments on `Play` function
-- `export type Session = {...}` : Taqueria export the global Storage type but sadly not this sub-type from the Storage type, we will need it later
+- `export type Session = {...}` : Taqueria export the global Storage type but sadly not this sub-type from the Storage type, we will need it later, so we extract a copy
 - `export let UserContext = React.createContext<UserContextType | null>(null)`: Global React context that is passed along pages.
-More info [here](https://beta.reactjs.org/learn/passing-data-deeply-with-context)
+More info on React context [here](https://beta.reactjs.org/learn/passing-data-deeply-with-context)
-- `const refreshStorage = async (event?: CustomEvent<RefresherEventDetail>): Promise<void> => {...` : useful fonction to force the smart contract Storage to refresh on React state (user balance, state of the game)
+- `const refreshStorage = async (event?: CustomEvent<RefresherEventDetail>): Promise<void> => {...` : useful fonction to force the smart contract Storage to refresh on React state changes (user balance, state of the game)
 - `useEffect(() => { ...
 Tezos.setStreamProvider(...) ...
 Tezos.stream.subscribeEvent({...` : During Application initialization, we configure the wallet, the websocket listening to smart contract events
 - `<IonApp><UserContext.Provider ... ><IonReactRouter><IonRouterOutlet><Route path={PAGES.HOME} component={HomeScreen} /> ... ` : We inject the React context to all pages.
 We declare the global routing of the application
 - `export enum PAGES {  HOME = "/home", ...` : Declaration of the global routes

-To add the default theming (CSS,pictures,etc...), copy content of the git repo `assets` folder to your local setup (considering you cloned the repo and assets folder is on root folder and your project folder is called `shifumi`)
+To add the default theming (CSS, pictures, etc...), copy the content of this git repository named `assets` folder to your local project (considering you cloned the repo and assets folder is on root folder and your project folder is called `shifumi`)

 ```bash
 cp -r ./assets/* ./shifumi/app/